paulproteus/debian-devel-changes-history-extractor/README.md

 It takes care to keep the cache fresh and not re-download URLs unnecessarily.

 In the future, it would be possible to adjust the code to avoid reading data from the web, e.g., reading email archives (mbox files) directly.
-I personally like this approach of reading data from the web since it allows the program to work properly with no special privileges.
+I personally think reading data from the web is fine; it allows the program to operate with no special privileges.

 The short-term purpose is to allow immediate social science analysis of Debian uploads.